Shanakht: Episode 18 (Last episode)

 The episode starts with showing Annie, who is still depressed.
 Hashim and Faryal are now getting divorced.
 When Annie hears this news, she tries her best to help them.
 Rohaan learns about Annie and Hashim's unstated relationship and tells her he trusts her.
 Rohaan asks her to stop them.
 The next morning, she goes there and tells Hashim she is the luckiest girl who didn't marry him.
 She says that if he wants Faryal to change, he must change himself.
 Faryal listens to them silently, and she gets to know the truth.
 The last scene shows Faryal apologizing to Annie.
 Kashaf and Haris also settle.
 The story ends happily, showing Annie pregnant.

 Reception

+Audience reception

 The series started with higher ratings compared to other shows.
 Within its first five episodes, it scored higher TRPs.
 When it reached episode 8, i.e. when the protagonists got married, the series scored a hit in TRPs and reached more than 6.3 TRPs on average.
 Upon reaching more episodes, the series eventually grew in TRP ratings and got the highest achievement on Hum TV.
 It received a huge number of viewers and was among the top 10 series in Pakistan.
 According to the leading supplier of online BARB ratings reports, ‘Shanakht,’ broadcast at 20:00, garnered 116,800 viewers peaking at 172,200 viewers in the UK, Asia and Pakistan.

+Critical reception

-Critically, Zainab Waseem noted that the drama reinforced what she described as inaccurate stereotypes about the Pakistani elite as being liberal and unreligious.
+Zainab Waseem noted that the drama reinforced what she described as inaccurate stereotypes about the Pakistani elite as being liberal and unreligious.
+In an year-ender article by Dawn, Salima Feerasta noted the "somewhat preachy" message of the series, and further opined that, "the serial’s unusual storyline made it stand out".